ecmwf/ecflow/Doc/sphinx-examples/glossary.rst

             - Server crashed ( or terminated and restarted) and the recovered :term:`check point` file is out of date.
             - A :term:`task` is repeatedly re-run, earlier copies will not be remembered.
-            - Job sent by another :term:`ecflow_server`, but which can not talk to the original :term:`ecflow_server`
+            - Job sent by another :term:`ecflow_server`, but which cannot talk to the original :term:`ecflow_server`
             - Network glitches/network down

       The type of the zombie is not fixed and may change.